SurgicalInformatics/healthyr_book/docs/02_basics.md

 ### Numbers

 Self-explanatory!
 These are numbers.
 In R, we specify these using the `as.numeric()` function.
 Numbers without decimal places are sometimes called integers.
-Click on the blue arrow in front of `mydata` in the Environment tab and see that `year` is an `int` whereas `deaths` is a `num`.
+Click on the blue arrow in front of `mydata` in the Environment tab and see that `year` is an `int` (integer) whereas `deaths` is a `num` (numeric).